This guide will answer the question about how to get started with fresco painting in a fast and easy way.

 Join this mailing list for the Open Studio Events, Artists at Work Fresco Painting Demos, Events and Art Fares and “No Prerequisite (BFF DVD Tutorials) Fresco Workshops” that we conduct time to time as well as free tips and guidance in your exploration of the Medium of Fresco.

-The easiest and the fastest way to get started with fresco painting and progress faster is to get our Buon Fresco Painting Foundations Tutorial DVD Set. (http://www.FrescoVideos.com)
+ALTERNATIVELY: The easiest and the fastest way to get started with fresco painting and progress faster is to get our Buon Fresco Painting Foundations Tutorial DVD Set. (http://www.FrescoVideos.com)

 Watching the videos included on 5 DVDs and exploring charts, diagrams, lecture notes, and narrated real-time demos should take you about 12 hours.
 After watching, make a list of questions and call me for a FREE 45 min consultation about the next steps (you will receive the number to call after the purchase).